Welcome Back to the Fall and some new stories…

 So how’s that for pushing the envelope of ideas for different places to live?
 And then, just when you think that envelope is about to burst, more amazing proposals for different uses show up like the shipping container bridges in Tel-Aviv and the radical Jenga-style Hive-Inn high-rise hotel concept by Hong-Kong based architects (pictured at the top of this article).

-Apparently the potential for recycling these sturdy, versatile steel boxes is limitless.
+Apparently, the potential for recycling these sturdy, versatile steel boxes is limitless.
+Check out cool ways a container can upgrade your backyard.

 And now….
 What provides breath taking views, qualifies as a historical landmark, has reduced energy costs, and offers unique reconstruction opportunities for incorporating green building principles?